Malay-Max/TaskZen/README.md

 # TaskZen on Firebase Studio

 This is a Next.js task management application built in Firebase Studio.
-It uses Firebase Firestore for real-time data persistence and sends task reminders via Telegram.
+It uses Firebase Firestore for real-time data persistence and can send task reminders via Telegram using a scheduled GitHub Action.

 ## Getting Started